EDUCAUSE Bylaws

 Article VII: Officers

 Section 2.
 Selection and Term.
-The Board of Directors shall select the Officers of the Board at the Board’s final regular meeting of the year.
+The Board of Directors shall select the Officers of the Board annually.
 Officer selection shall be based on a majority vote of those Directors whose terms do not expire at the conclusion of the meeting.
-Officers shall serve approximately one-year terms, from the conclusion of the meeting at which they are elected to the final regular meeting of the next year, and until their successors are selected and qualified.
+Officers shall serve one-year terms, from the conclusion of the meeting at which they are elected to the final regular meeting of the next year, and until their successors are selected and qualified.
 Officers may succeed themselves without limitation.
 The Chair and Vice Chair must have served at least one year on the Board before they may be elected to those offices.
+Board officers will continue in their roles until a new officer is appointed even if their term expires prior to that appointment.

 Section 3.
 Resignation and Removal of Officers.
-Any Officer may resign from their office by sending their written resignation to the Chair, Secretary, or Board of Directors by mail, by facsimile transmission, or by electronic communication.
+Any Officer may resign from their office by sending their written resignation to the President and CEO and Board Chair.
 Such resignation shall be effective as of the date specified by the Officer in their resignation; if the date the resignation is to take effect is not specified, then the resignation shall be effective as of the date it is received by one of the identified parties.
 Any Officer may be removed with or without cause by a majority vote of the members of the Board of Directors.
 Upon the resignation or removal of an Officer from their position, the Board will select a replacement from among its number by a majority vote to complete the Officer’s term.

 Section 4.
 Duties of Officers.
 The Officers shall have such duties in connection with the operation of the Corporation as generally pertain to their respective offices, as described below, as well as such powers and duties as from time to time may be delegated to them by the Board of Directors.
 The President and Chief Executive Officer and the individuals they hire to perform the day-to-day operations of the Corporation, which individuals may be given proper executive titles, including Officer titles, shall not be governed by the provisions contained in this article.

 Section 5.
 Chair.
+The Board Chair chairs the Executive Committee.
 The Chair shall preside at all meetings of the Board of Directors unless the Chair or the Board designates another person to preside and, subject to the supervision of the Board of Directors, shall perform all duties customary to the office of the Chair.
-Those duties include presiding at all business or special meetings of the members as specified in Article IV, Section 9, of these Bylaws.
+Those duties include presiding at all business or special meetings of the members as specified in Article IV, Section 3, of these Bylaws.

 Section 6.
 Vice Chair.
+The Vice Chair chairs the Governance Committee.
 In the event the Chair is unable to serve or perform duties delegated to the Chair, the Vice Chair shall serve in the Chair’s place.
-The Vice Chair also serves as the liaison between the Board and the Corporation’s Nominations Committee, which is the member body charged by the Board with overseeing the process for nominating candidates to serve as Elected Directors.
+The Vice Chair also serves as the liaison between the Board and the Corporation’s Nominations and Leadership Development Committee, which is the member body charged by the Board with overseeing the process for nominating candidates to serve as Directors.
 The Vice Chair may have such additional duties as delegated to them by the Board of Directors or the Chair.

 Article VIII: President and Chief Executive Officer

-The Board of Directors may employ a President and Chief Executive Officer.
-The President and Chief Executive Officer shall employ such individuals, agents, and consultants as they deem desirable.
+The Board of Directors will employ a President and Chief Executive Officer.
+The President and Chief Executive Officer employs such individuals, agents, and consultants as they deem desirable.
 The President and Chief Executive Officer shall serve on the Board of Directors as an ex officio nonvoting member.

 Article IX: Committees and Task Forces

 Section 2.
 Committees without Governance Authority.
-The Board of Directors may create and delegate responsibilities to committees, task forces, subcommittees, advisory panels, and such other groups identified by the Board to work in areas of significant interest to the Corporation.
-Such committees, task forces, subcommittees, advisory panels, and other groups not having and exercising the authority of the Board of Directors in the management of the Corporation need not be composed of Directors or Members of the Corporation.
+The Board of Directors may create and delegate responsibilities to committees, advisory committees, task forces, subcommittees, advisory panels, and such other groups identified by the Board to work in areas of significant interest to the Corporation.
+These committees do not have the authority of the Board of Directors in the management of the Corporation and need not be composed soley of Directors or Members of the Corporation.

 Article X: Indemnification